huggingface/diffusers/docs/source/en/using-diffusers/inference_with_tcd_lora.md

 ![](https://github.com/jabir-zheng/TCD/raw/main/assets/animagine_xl.png)

-Furthermore, TCD-LoRA also support other style LoRA.
-Here is an example with [Papercut](https://huggingface.co/TheLastBen/Papercut_SDXL).
+Furthermore, TCD-LoRA also supports LoRAs corresponding to other styles.
+Below is an example with [Papercut](https://huggingface.co/TheLastBen/Papercut_SDXL).
 To learn more about how to combine LoRAs, refer to [this guide](https://huggingface.co/docs/diffusers/tutorials/using_peft_for_inference#combine-multiple-adapters).

 ```python
 import torch